aeagle/site-search.net/README.md

 - Ingestion
 - Full text search
+- Sorting
 - Paging
 - Faceting

 ## Why?

 There a many full text search engines available.
 Popular Lucene based search engines for example are `Elastic` and `SOLR`.
-These usually require specific server setup or clusters which provide redundency and highly available instances.
+These usually require server clusters which provide redundency and highly available instances.
 For very simple search UIs on simple websites, this can often be overkill.

-This abstraction and the provided Lucene implementation aims to allow quick setup up of a basic file based searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.
+This abstraction and the provided Lucene implementation aims to allow quick setup up of a file based searchable index of documents as an in-process search engine allowing it to be used on even the most basic website hosting.

 Because all search functionality is abstracted a different server/cluster based search engine could be implemented and replace the file based Lucene implementation later without too much effort.